dj1yfk/WsprryPi/README.md

 Added functionality:

-usage:  wspr -q callsign frequency
+usage:  wspr -q sec callsign frequency

-Transmits "callsign" on "frequency" in QRSS3.
+Transmits "callsign" on "frequency" in QRSS with a dot length of "sec".

 Original README from https://github.com/threeme3/WsprryPi below:
 ----------------------------------------------------------------